Accident Detection and Reconstruction + Accident Data Exports

 In terms of retrieving accident data, these parameters set the following behaviour:

 - Every second by second GPS fix is logged in the accident log partition.

-- If there happens to be an accident, the device doesn't detect or log this
+- If there happens to be an accident, the device doesn't log this or timestamp where it occured

 - However, if we are to query the accident data by sending a message to the device (see here - Accident Data Exports) - for the right time period, we can retrieve the data.
 If no data exists for the time period we set, the upload will come back empty.
 Note if after the accident occurs the car does another 2 hours worth of driving, the logs in question would be overwritten (oldest overwritten first).
 So it is worth enabling Accident Logging + Reconstruction Data in the parameters!!

 - So the takeaway is if we get in fast enough, we can usually retrieve some accident data, irrespective of parameters.

 Accident Logging/Roll Logging - Accident Log Reason, or Accident Log Reason + Reconstruction Data

 If a crash threshold is set, and a crash event occurs: